 - Montpellier Business School

 How to apply

 - For some universities, you can apply directly on their website.

-- Carefully check entry requirements: standardized tests, such as the GRE, GMAT, or LSAT are required for admission to most of the undergraduate and graduate degree courses.
+- Carefully check entry requirements: standardised tests, such as the GRE, GMAT, or LSAT are required for some undergraduate and graduate courses.